Battle of Montevideo (1807): Assault

-Finally, the breach was located first by Captain Renny, 40th Regiment of Foot (later the South Lancashire Regiment), who was killed in the act of attempting to get through the breach.
-Lieutenant Harry Smith of the 95th Regiment of Foot was the second to locate the breach.
-This was Lieutenant Smith's first campaign.
+Finally, the breach was located by Captain Renny, 40th Regiment of Foot (later the South Lancashire Regiment), who was killed while attempting to get through it.
+Lieutenant Harry Smith of the 95th Regiment of Foot, on his first campaign, was the second to locate the breach.

 Once inside the walls, the British continued to meet heavy resistance, but they gradually spread out and forced back the defenders.
 At this point in the battle two leading British officers, Lieutenant-Colonel Brownrigg, 11th Foot, commanding the light infantry detachment, and Lieutenant-Colonel Vassal 38th Foot, were mortally wounded.

 A forlorn hope was formed by a small detachment of the 54th Foot.
 This was followed by the combined, elite light infantry and grenadier companies of the regiments involved, as well as the 95th.
 Next in line were the 38th Foot, followed by the 40th Foot.
 Two cavalry detachments, from the 17th Light Dragoons and 20th Light Dragoons and 21st Light Dragoons, formed the reserve and rearguard, together with the 47th Regiment of Foot and a small detachment of recruits for the 71st Regiment of Foot (later the Highland Light Infantry).
 A detachment of Royal Marines was also present.
-Reinforcements for the defenders came en route from Buenos Aires, so that the rapid success of the operation was essential.
+Reinforcements for the defenders were en route from Buenos Aires, so that the rapid success of the operation was essential.

 Meanwhile, at the other side of the peninsula, on which the Old City of Montevideo stands, the 87th Foot (later Royal Irish Fusiliers) were waiting together with a company of the 95th at the city's second main gate, the San Pedro gate.
-On hearing the noise of battle inside the walls, the 87th were unable to wait for the gate to be opened for them by their comrades, according to the plan of attack.
-After scaling the wall, they attacked the defenders from behind.
+On hearing the noise of battle inside the walls, the 87th did not wait for the gate to be opened for them by their comrades according to the plan of attack; they scaled the wall and attacked the defenders from behind.
 During the operation, the 87th captured a flag from one of the defending formations, which is now displayed as the 'Flag of Montevideo' in the museum of the Royal Irish Fusiliers at Armagh, Northern Ireland.

 The 95th then occupied the tower of the city's cathedral, and were able to use the modern Baker rifle to great effect against the city's main fortress, the Ciudadela.
-This, together with the general British advance through the city, led Governor Ruiz Huidobro to accept Auchmuty's offer of unconditional surrender at about 5:00 A.M.
+This, together with the general British advance through the city, led Governor Ruiz Huidobro to accept Auchmuty's offer and surrender unconditionally at about 5:00 A.M.
 In his dispatch, which announced the city's capture, Auchmuty paid tribute to Ruiz Huidobro, and by extension his force, who "defended the town and citadel of Monte Video with great spirit."
 He also made mention of the Frenchman Hipolite Mordeille, who had been prominent throughout the defence.
 Mordeille's corps had been entrusted with the defence of the breach, being "best calculated for that arduous service, in which they were very nearly annihilated", in the British commander's opinion.
 Mordeille himself was killed.